canonical/charmed-mongodb-snap/README.md

 # Percona MongoDB Snap
 This repository contains the packaging metadata for creating a snap of Percona MongoDB built from the official percona debian repositories.
+For more information on snaps, visit [snapcraft.io](https://snapcraft.io/).

 ## Building the Snap
 ### Clone Repository